mpgasbarro/mpgasbarro/README.md

 ## A Little Bit About me

 I'll address the elephant in the room...yes, that is a live look at me coding above.
-Now that that is out of the way, I'm a software engineer who is passionate about fitness and health and their relation to technology, creating technology that makes a difference in others lives, and building community.
+Now that you're thoroughly impressed with my 7 WPM, I'm a software engineer who is passionate about fitness and health and their relation to technology, creating technology that makes a difference in others lives, and building community.
 Some technologies I enjoy working with are ReactJS, React-Native, JavaScript, APIs, and always pushing myself to learn more!

 ## Get in touch :coffee:
 - Your future employee on [LinkedIn](https://www.linkedin.com/in/michael-gasbarro/)